 CANNA states that the colour does not indicate the age of the product.
 Therefore, you are not likely to see any significant changes in the colour of CANNAZYM.

 CANNA promises a shelf life of 24 months with the proper storage conditions.

 To ensure the maximum shelf life, keep CANNAZYM with the lid on in a dark place.
 The temperature should be between 9°C and 21°C.

-While CANNA claims that the enzymes in CANNAZYM are “protected” against freezing, they still advise to try and keep CANNAZYM from freezing at all times.
-Otherwise, ice crystals could reduce the enzyme activity, by destroying some of them.
+While CANNA claims that the enzymes in CANNAZYM are “protected” against freezing, they still advise trying to keep CANNAZYM from freezing at all times.
+Otherwise, ice crystals could reduce the enzyme activity by destroying some of them.

 Conclusion: What Does CANNAZYM Do, When & How To Use It

-To sum up, this wonderful enzyme product turns dead roots into food for new roots, helps prevent root rot and pot binding, aerates your substrate, improves water and nutrient uptake, stimulates the production of new roots, and can be used for re-using grow media like coco coir.
-For maximum benefits, use it throughout the full grow cycle (from second week onwards) at a maximum dosage of 25 ml per 10 Liters of water.
+To sum up, this excellent enzyme product turns dead roots into food for new roots, helps prevent root rot and pot binding, aerates your substrate, improves water and nutrient uptake, stimulates the production of new roots, and can be used for reusing grow media like coco coir.
+For maximum benefits, use it throughout the entire grow cycle (from the second week onwards) at a maximum dosage of 25 ml per 10 Liters of water.

 Order a bottle of CANNAZYM today and see the power of enzymes for yourself.
 With us, you get a seamless shopping experience, secure checkout process, and free delivery all across the UK for orders over £50.00.